-A project is being developed for deployment in the countries of the Procurement and Contracting Services Global Model (already present in 17 countries), which includes different categories, including the category corresponding to services of independent professionals, which includes services with a possible financial impact derived from the evaluation, calculation or valuation assigned.
+A project is being developed for deployment in the countries of the Procurement and Contracting Services Global Model (already present in 18 countries), which includes different categories, including the category corresponding to services of independent professionals, which includes services with a possible financial impact derived from the evaluation, calculation or valuation assigned.

 The technology tool for managing, controlling, and monitoring hiring has been SAP SRM (SAP Supplier Relationship Management) since 2012.
-In 2018, SAP decided to change its strategy and announced that it would discontinue SRM from 2025, relying on ARIBA as a tool for the management of providers, procurement and contracting.
+In 2018, SAP decided to change its strategy and announced that it would discontinue SRM from 2025, relying on ARIBA as a tool for the management of providers, procurement, contracting and billing.

-In response to this situation, in 2019 MAPFRE decided, after studying the leading tools on the market, to rely on ARIBA as a procurement tool, mainly because of its native integration with the financial modules of MAPFRE that are found in SAP, S/4 HANA, because of its permanent updating feature, and its ability to automate processes and collaborate electronically with providers.
+ARIBA is currently used as a procurement tool, mainly due to its native integration with the MAPFRE financial modules found in SAP S/4 HANA, its functionality, permanent update, and the possibility of automating processes and collaborating electronically with providers, automating the billing process.

-In 2019 and 2020, work was undertaken to define the new Global Procurement Model of MAPFRE in ARIBA, and the companies with tax residency in Spain (except MAPFRE Asistencia) were completely migrated to the new platform in April 2021.
+The new MAPFRE Global Procurement Model was defined in ARIBA, and the companies with tax residency in Spain were completely migrated to the new platform in April 2021.

 From that date, international deployment of ARIBA began, during which the different countries and organizations will gradually migrate to the new platform in a project that will last five years.
-In 2021 work was undertaken in Peru, Italy, and Portugal, and in January 2022 ARIBA will be fully implemented in these three countries together with the S/4 HANA financial platform.
-By using a common top-level tool like ARIBA, MAPFRE will be able to have the different countries carry out contracting locally in a decentralized manner, but with common regulations and procedures and centralized control and monitoring from the Corporate Procurement and Resources Division, integrated into the Corporate Finance and Resources Area, in addition to allowing global contracting when deemed necessary.
+In 2021, work began with Peru, Italy and Portugal, and in January 2022 ARIBA was fully implemented in the three countries together with the S/4 HANA financial platform.
+In 2022, work was carried out in Brazil, Panama, Dominican Republic, Guatemala, Honduras, El Salvador, Nicaragua and Costa Rica, which will be fully operational in ARIBA in the first quarter of 2023.
+By using a common tool, MAPFRE will be able to have the different countries carry out contracting locally in a decentralized manner, but with common regulations and procedures and centralized control and monitoring from the Corporate Procurement and Resources Division, integrated into the Corporate Finance and Resources Area, in addition to allowing global contracting when deemed necessary.

 In implementing this plan, in 2013 the Steering Committee approved the Procurement Regulations which contain the principles and basic criteria for the procurement of goods and services by all Group companies, irrespective of their geographic location and type of business.
 A General Procurement Procedure is also defined and approved internally that completes the Procurement Regulations, which entered into force in August 2017.
-Both documents were reviewed and updated in January 2019 according to recommendations provided by Internal Audit and based on experience gained in the years since they were\ approved.
+Both documents have been reviewed and updated according to the recommendations provided by Internal Audit and based on the experience accumulated in these years since their approval, the Procurement Regulations in 2019 and the General Procedure in 2022.